Baibhab-Adhikari/parallel-data-processor/README.md

 ...
 def main() -> None:
     # Point this to your dataset
     DATA_PATH = "data/my_data.parquet"

-    # You may also need to change the read function if using CSV
+    # You may also need to change the read function if using CSV/Excel etc...
     df: pd.DataFrame = pd.read_parquet(DATA_PATH)
     ...
 ```